alfredchuanchen/Toric-code/README.md

 # Toric-code
-This is a project about studying the flux inside a Fermi liquid, which is based on dualization between a spin system and fermion &amp; boson
+This is a project about studying the flux inside a Fermi liquid, which is based on dualization from a spin model to a fermion and boson problem.